mbr/xdg-gmail/README.md

 steps need to be taken:

   1. Copy the script to somewhere in your path.
-You can verify this by opening a terminal and running `xdg-open -nv`.
+You can verify this by opening a terminal and running `xdg-gmail.py -nv`.
   2. Copy the `xdg-gmail.desktop` file to `~/.local/share/applications/`.
   3. Copy the icon `gmail.png` to `~/.local/share/icons`.
   4. (optional) To make mailto: links open with this script, add the following